 What’s the difference between coaching and therapy?

 All therapy involves some coaching.
 Coaching is more focused on what you want to achieve and planning the steps you’ll take to get there.
-Therapy helps to get to those sometimes stubborn places within you that keep you from actually taking the steps.
-Sometimes this involves acknowledging past stories that contribute the current blocks.
+Therapy helps to get to those sometimes stubborn places within you that keep you from actually taking those steps.
+Sometimes this involves acknowledging past stories that contribute to the current blocks.
 The goal of therapy is to release the hold that those stories have on you so that you experience more choice in your life.
 I like to combine the two, because it’s a powerful combination.
 And I don’t want our work together to be limited in its scope.

 If you wish to work with me from a distance, outside of Washington State, our work together will be limited to coaching.
 If you require the deeper work of counseling, I recommend you find a licensed counselor in your area, with whom you can meet in person.